Imageomics/wing-segmentation/README.md

   {segment,scan-runs}
     segment            Segment images and store segmentation masks. scan-runs          List existing processing runs for a dataset.
+                       Requires outputs to have been generated with the --outputs-base-dir option.
 ```
 ## Options for `wingseg segment`